 Gastrointestinal Tract: When toxins sit in your intestines and colon, they are then reabsorbed into your bloodstream.
 By cleansing your intestines and colon, you improve bowel movements, removing built-up waste from your body.

-Kidneys: When you cleanse, your kidneys are less overwhelmed.
-This helps them filter the waste from other organs, ensuring full-body detoxification.
+Kidneys: When you cleanse, your kidneys are less overwhelmed than they would be typically.
+This allows them to filter the waste from other organs, ensuring full-body detoxification.
 By cleansing, your kidneys are able to eliminate toxins, which often contribute to higher blood pressure and increased acidity.

-Liver: Your liver works so hard to separate nutrients from waste, but it can easily be overloaded, reducing its ability to function.
-There are two key detoxification phases, which require nutrients to convert fat-soluble (toxic) compounds into less harmful substances.
+Liver: Your liver works so hard to separate nutrients from waste, but it, too, can easily be overloaded, reducing its ability to function.
+There are two key detoxification phases, both of which require nutrients in order to convert fat-soluble (toxic) compounds into less harmful substances.
 The first phase helps break down substances such as caffeine, pesticides, alcohol, saturated fats, and more.
 During the second phase, toxins are converted into water-soluble substances.
 They can then be excreted through bile or urine.

 Skin: Our skin is an incredible organ that helps eliminate numerous toxins through its pores.
 Since this process is generally quite passive, cleansing can support detoxification.
 While cleansing, it's highly beneficial to exercise, as sweat will increase toxic elimination.